kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 WITH bondsReachableByA, count(*) as allBonds
 RETURN (bondsReachableByA = allBonds) as equal;
 ```
-The result of the query must be `true` if `A` is the root of the company hierarchy because
+The result of the query must be `true` if `A` is the root of the company hierarchy, because
 the root company can reach every company in the database, and through them it can reach every bond in the database.
 For the purpose of demonstration, suppose the database has a bug and is missing the `(A)-[:ParentOf]->(B)` relationship.
 Therefore, the database actually looks as follows:

 <Image src="/img/kuzu-mcp-server/graph-viz.png" alt="Graph visualization for the financial asset database" />

-As a result of this bug the developer observes that the test is failing.
+As a result of this bug, the developer observes that the test is failing.
 We'll next show how to use Cursor along with Kuzu-MCP to debug this issue.
 We'll assume in the rest of
 the post that the Kuzu database is in directory `/path/to/your/local/financedb`.